OpenNews/srccon/program.md

 SRCCON is also organized around building connections between participants.
 We want you to be able to fully focus on taking part—not just in the sessions on the official schedule, but in all the great conversations in hallways and after hours that make an event memorable.
 So we build in generous breaks to let you chat or grab coffee or tea without feeling rushed getting to the next thing.
 We provide lots of snacks and full lunches both days, with space to chill out or make plans with new friends.
 Dinner and our Thursday evening program are a chance to spend time with people in more relaxed space.
 We also [provide free childcare](/childcare) throughout the event to make it more accessible to everyone.

 SRCCON attendees tend to arrive on Wednesday and leave Friday evening or Saturday, depending on how the flight times work out.
-Our general conference schedule will look like this:

-**Wednesday:** Evening meetup for session facilitators, starting around 6pm.

-**Thursday:** Registration in the morning, with conference programming from about 9am to 6pm, followed by an evening full of informal activities at the venue.

-**Friday:** Conference programming from about 9am to 6pm.

-Check [our logistics page](/logistics) for information about our conference hotel and other ways we hope to make it easier for you to take part in SRCCON.
+You can [check out the full schedule](/schedule) now.
+Plus, [our logistics page](/logistics) has information about our conference hotel and other ways we hope to make it easier for you to take part in SRCCON.

 ## Emergent Conversations